How We Got Started:

 TAMMY CALCOTE– email@example.com

 Tammy is the Executive Assistant to Bob Farr, Director of the Center for Congregational Excellence.
 She is also known as the “glue” behind the HCI process.
 Tammy assists in the day to day operations of HCI, is a member of the HCI Executive Team, HCI Web Administrator as well as liaison for the National HCI program.
 She has served as lay member on several weekend consultations.
-Through Congregational Excellence she is involved with established church congregational transformation, new church development, legal issues, pastoral leadership development and Hispanic Ministries.
+Through Congregational Excellence she is involved with established church congregational transformation, new church development, legal issues, curriculum writing, training of pastors, pastoral leadership development and Hispanic Ministries.
 She is the conference’s state regional administrator of Missioninsite, a demographics resource and the 360 Readiness Program.
-She has four years of study in Business Management, 29 years of administrative experience, is a business owner and has a corporate background.
-She is a certified UMC Secretary of the Professional Association of UMC Secretaries Institute (PAUMCS) co-sponsored by General Council of Finance and Administration and Candler School of Theology.
+She has four years of study in Business Management, 29+years of administrative experience, is a business owner and has a corporate background.
+She is a certified UMC Secretary of the Professional Association of UMC Secretaries Institute (PAUMCS) co-sponsored by General Council of Finance/Administration and the Candler School of Theology, Emory University.
 She coaches other professional assistants.
 Tammy is married and has three children.
 She enjoys spending time with her family and friends, teaching, farming, art, photography and traveling.

 DR. DAVID P. HYATT – firstname.lastname@example.org